Christmas Tips Don’t Have to Be Glum

 Travel to see your loved ones, wrap all of your amazing presents, and even keep your cat (yuck).
 Just make sure you do it the smart way and don’t take too many silly risks.

-One of those smart thing?
+One of those smart things?
 Make sure you have the right coverage.

 You: “Oh I KNEW this guy was going to bring up insurance!”